Howdy folks!

 coyote, elk, mountain lions, and roadrunners.

-9. Utah can get very hot and very cold depending on the
+9. Utah can get very hot or cold depending on the

 time of year.
-The hottest temperature ever recorded in Utah was 117 degrees
+The hottest temperature recorded in Utah was 117 degrees

 Sinks, Utah on February 1, 1985.